udexon/GOEHDOM/README.md

 Time from now to Technological singularity, time to build 100k Phos function for self question answering?

+GOEHDOM practically encodes the behaviour and experience of an adult human programmers into an automated code writing system.

+Does it learn like human programmers?
+Does it mimick the learning phase of a human programmer while he (she) is young?
+Are these contents of simulation of a target GOEHDOM project?

 ### Goal Oriented Open Ended Homoiconic Document Model